luqmanoop/1loc-vscode/readme.md

 <img src="src/images/logo.png" width="100" alt="1loc vscode logo"/>

-> A VSCode extension for common JavaScript utilities in one line of code (loc)!
+> VSCode extension for JavaScript utilities in one line of code (loc)!

 ## Motivation

 Time flies finding the snippets I want on the [1loc](https://1loc.dev) website.
-This was an attempt to make it easily accessible to have all snippets at my finger tips in the [code editor](https://code.visualstudio.com/) I (& millions of developers) use every day.
+This was an attempt to make it easily accessible to have all snippets at my fingertips in the [code editor](https://code.visualstudio.com/) I (& millions of developers) use every day.
 This project was originally forked from [1loc](https://github.com/1milligram/1loc)

 <img src="https://github.com/codeshifu/assets/blob/main/videos/1loc-vscode.gif?raw=true" alt="demo gif" width="550" />